zoharbabin/prompetize/project_plan.md

 3. **Continuous Integration (CI):**
    - Set up GitHub Actions workflows to run tests, lint checks, and build processes automatically on every commit and pull request.

-### Phase 5: Continuous Integration, Deployment, and Documentation
+### Continuous Integration, Deployment, and Documentation

 1. **CI/CD Pipeline:**
-   - Configure GitHub Actions for automated builds, tests, and deployment to Chrome Web Store and Firefox Add-ons.
+   - Configure GitHub Actions for automated builds, tests, and deployment to Chrome Web Store Extensions.
    - Use semantic versioning and maintain an up-to-date changelog.

 2. **Documentation Updates:**